Cement-based grout is the most common type of grout and the least expensive, but needs to be sealed after installation to prevent staining.

 Prism can be used in grout lines ranging from 1/16" to 1/2".
 Despite having a slightly sandy texture, Prism can be used with glass and soft marbles, unlike sanded cement grout.

-At $39 for a 17 lb unit, it is more expensive than basic cement-based grout, and still requires a sealer.
+It is more expensive than basic cement-based grout, and still requires a sealer.